stellar-deprecated/horizon/docs/content/resource_types/transaction.md

 menu = ["main"]
 +++

-All changes to the Stellar Network's ledger
+**Transaction** resources are the basic unit of change in the Stellar Network.

-A Transaction Resource represents a transaction that was submitted to the Stellar Network at some point in the past.
+A transaction is a grouping of [operations][operations].

 ## Attributes